 Go to Data Search and open the required table.

 Perform the required operations to get the data you want to use in the chart.

-After getting the required query results, go to Additional tools → Charts → Diagrams → Affinity Chord diagram.
+After getting the required query results, click the gear icon on the toolbar and select Charts → Diagrams → Affinity Chord diagram.

 Drag the required columns to their corresponding fields.
 This chart requires you to select the following fields: